bertreb/pimatic-deebot/README.md

 ```
 These libs are needed for the canvas library that is used for create map functionality and to identify the spot area during cleaning.

+The plugin can be installed via the plugins page of Pimatic.

 ## Config of the plugin
 ```
 {